yogeshkasar778/Data-Visualization-Empowering-Business-with-Effective-Insights/README.md

   Here's the [Online Retail sales raw data](https://github.com/yogeshkasar778/Tata-Group-Data-Visualization-Internship-Empowering_Business_with_effective_insights/blob/main/Task%201%20Framing%20the%20Business%20Scenario/Online%20Retail.xlsx)

 ## Business Problem:
- - Analyze 2011 monthly revenue data for seasonal trends to enhance accurate forecasting.
+ - Examine the monthly revenue data from 2011 to identify patterns related to seasons, improving our ability to predict sales accurately.
- - Visualize the top 10 revenue-generating countries (excluding the UK) with quantity sold insights for strategic decisions.
+ - Create visual representations of the top 10 countries generating revenue (excluding the UK), including insights into the quantity of items sold.
+This information will be valuable for making strategic decisions.
- - Highlight the top 10 customers by revenue, emphasizing customer retention strategies.
+ - Emphasize the top 10 customers based on revenue, focusing on strategies to retain these customers.
- - Identify regions with high product demand across all countries, excluding the UK, for an informed expansion strategy.
+ - Identify regions with a strong demand for products across all countries (excluding the UK) to make well-informed decisions for expanding our business.

 ## Methodology:

 **1.Data Cleaning**:
- - Raw data was cleaned to ensure accuracy and completeness.
- - Key steps included removing records from the quantity column in the use of filtering the quantity should not be below 1 unit and the same process at the unit price column in that price should not be below $0. and separating date and time for granularity, addressing null values in the customer id column.
+- I cleaned up the raw data to make sure it's accurate and complete.
+This involved a few important steps:
+  - I filtered the quantity column to remove records where the quantity was below 1 unit.
+  - Similarly, in the unit price column, I filtered out records where the price was below $0.
+  - I also took care of any missing values in the customer ID column to ensure completeness and reliability of the data.

  **2.Analysis:**
    - Conducted a comprehensive analysis addressing four critical business questions.
-      - Identified seasonal revenue trends, showcasing exceptional growth from September to November.
+      - Identified seasonal revenue trends, showcasing exceptional growth from **September to November**.
-      - Unveiled high-revenue countries - Netherlands, Ireland, Germany, and France with tailored strategies for market enhancement.
+      - Identified top-performing countries in terms of revenue – **Netherlands, Ireland, Germany, and France**.
+Proposed specific strategies to improve their market positions.
-      - Explored top 10 customers, emphasizing low variation and proposing a customer satisfaction strategy.
+      - Explored the top 10 customers, noting low variation and suggesting a strategy to enhance customer satisfaction.
-      - Discovered regions with high demand, urging targeted expansions for a potential 25% increase in overall revenue.
+      - Discovered regions with high product demand, recommending focused expansions that could potentially lead to a **25%** increase in overall revenue.

 **Visualization using Power BI:**
  - Created a suite of visualizations for effective communication.